wbcomdesigns/wbcom-demo-installer/README.txt

 = From which location it will get the demo content ? =

-It will not work standalone and will need WB demo exporter plugin at master site.
+It will not work standalone and will need Wbcom Demo Exporter plugin at master site.

 == Screenshots ==